Triploid block

 Triploid block is a phenomenon describing the formation of nonviable progeny after hybridization of flowering plants that differ in ploidy.
-The barrier is established in the endosperm, a nutritive tissue supporting embryo growth.
-This phenomenon usually happens when autopolyploidy occurs in diploid plants.
-Triploid blocks lead to reproductive isolation.
-The triploid block effects have been explained as possibly due to genomic imprinting in the endosperm.
-Triploid block can be partially overcome by chemical treatment with 5-Azacytidine.
+The barrier is established in the endosperm, a nutritive tissue in the seed supporting embryo growth.
+Triploid block typically happens when autopolyploidy occurs in diploid plants as a form of post-zygotic incompatibility and is hypothesized to be one of the primary forms of reproductive isolation driving speciation of polyploids.